Felix1G/qr-code-gen/README.md

   ex: (5, 3) denotes that `block 1` repeats 5 times.
 It is then followed by `block 2` which repeats 3 times.

 Then, the data from `BitStream` is divided into the respective data blocks.
-If the amount of data codewords does not reach the maximum for the specific version and error correction level of the QR Code, `0xEC` and `0x11` are alternately padded at the end.
+If the amount of data codewords does not reach the maximum for the specific version and error correction level of the QR code, `0xEC` and `0x11` are alternately padded at the end.

 Afterwards, each data block is passed into the error correction engine.
 I will not go into the mathematics behind the error correction here.